bitextor/bicleaner/README.md

 # bicleaner

-Bicleaner (bicleaner-classify) is a tool in Python that allows to classify a parallel corpus, indicating the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not  (with a value near to 0)
+Bicleaner (bicleaner-classify) is a tool in Python that aims at detecting noisy sentence pairs in a parallel corpus.
+It indicates the likelihood of a pair of sentences being mutual translations (with a value near to 1) or not (with a value near to 0).
+Sentence pairs considered very noisy are scored with 0.

 Although a training tool (bicleaner-train) is provided, you may want to use the available ready-to-use language packages.
 Please, visit https://github.com/bitextor/bitextor-data/tree/master/bicleaner to download the language packages and the documentation on how to use them.